wxy20850606/wxy20850606.github.io/content/posts/2025/11/marriage_identity.md

 Not because anything was wrong—
 but because that truly was who I was back then.

-But then I awakened unexpected at 40.
+But then I awakened unexpectedly at 40.

 I became more conscious.
 More emotionally honest.